myungjinlee/GLYCO/README.md

             <img src="https://github.com/myungjinlee/GLYCO/blob/main/images/F5.png" width="200" height="70">

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in parallel.<br />
-     - 3.1.1.
+     - 3.2.1.
 Glycan coverage of overall protein surface residue - module: "all":<br />
-       - Count number of glycan atoms per all surface residues of the proteinbr /> *Input PDBs should be named as PREFIX_INDEX.pdb (e.g., frame_1.pdb, frame_2.pdb) and placed in a folder.<br />
+       - Count number of glycan atoms per all surface residues of the protein <br />
+        *Input PDBs should be named as PREFIX_INDEX.pdb (e.g., frame_1.pdb, frame_2.pdb) and placed in a folder.<br />
         *(num_proc_in x num_parallel) should not exceed the total/available number of CPUs in your system.<br />
        ```